peter88213/mm2yw7/docs/usage.md

 overwrite_yw7 = Yes

 # Yes: overwrite existing yw7 project after confirmation.
-# No: if the yw7 project exists, create XML charcter/location/item data files instead.
+# No: if the yw7 project exists, create XML character/location/item data files instead.

+has_normal_parts = Yes

+# Yes: Create parts from all first level nodes that contain chapters and scenes.
+# No: Create parts from the first level nodes only if marked as "Notes" or "To do".

 ```